 If you are making this for an evening dessert, it’s probably a good idea to use decaf espresso, but either is fine.

 - 1 cup whole milk

 - 1/2 cup sugar

 - 1/4 tsp salt

 - 2 to 4 shots decaffeinated or regular espresso (1/4 to 1/2 cup)

-Spin in a ice cream maker according to the manufacture's instructions.
+- Spin in an ice cream maker according to the manufacturer's instructions.